Imyyy/hda_msc_tutorials/2_ML_in_R/README.md

 This tutorial contains exercise to get students familiar with implementing machine learning methods in R.

-It follows the same worflow as last week's Python tutorial, but in R.
+It follows the same workflow as last week's Python tutorial, but in R.

 In this, students are asked to use the IRIS dataset to gain experience in manipulating data in R dataframes, visualising the data in simple plots, and implementing the closed form solution of linear regression using least squares.